 I am (and always have been) a minimalist at heart when it comes to everything but cookbooks and knitting supplies.
 For whatever reason, I just can’t seem to cut back in those two areas.
 I use what I have, but I still can’t help but wonder if I’m overdoing it sometimes.

 If you’ve ever had a twinge of guilt about a yarn purchase, this post is for you.
 Because for most of us, it’s not necessarily a question of whether or not we can afford it, it’s a question of whether or not we think we NEED it.
-(I recently wrote about buying yarn on a budget, which is another important consideration.)
+(I also wrote about buying yarn on a budget, which is another important consideration.)

 Let’s talk about: